tankwyn/lorx/README.md

 1. Android support.
 2. Loading pre-compiled chunks (and maybe basic chunk encryption).
 3. Reflect event data modification to Orx.
-4. Maybe support setting lua tables as the usredata of orxObject.
+4. Maybe support setting lua tables as the userdata of orxObject.
 So that we can easily attach data (health, mana, ...) to objects.

 ## FAQ